facebook

 These groups, often well-funded and well-connected, exert significant influence on the political landscape.
 They lobby for policies aligned with Christian Nationalist beliefs, support candidates who share their values, and engage in public awareness campaigns.
 Their influence extends beyond elections, shaping the broader discourse on issues such as marriage, family, and religious freedom, impacting various facets of American life.

 Critics argue that these organizations wield disproportionate power, influencing legislation and policies that may not align with the broader public interest or may infringe upon the rights of marginalized communities.
-This influence is evident in debates over the public display of religious symbols in government buildings, including the U.S. Capitol.
+Consequently, this influence is evident in debates over the public display of religious symbols in government buildings, including the U.S. Capitol.

 Intersectionality with Right-Wing Movements